mbunix/NCBASoapAPITest/README.md

 1. Open Postman.
 2. Click on the "Import" button.
 3. Select "Import from File".
-4. Choose the `collection.json` file from the repository.
+4. Choose the `swagger.json` file from the repository in the root folder.